ohaiiphee/xml_practice/README.md

 ## xml_xsl
 Present the `blog.xml` file on the browser by linking it to a `blog.xsl` file and making some small style changes (adding a background)

+## final_exercise
+Taking what I've learned through the other exercises, I made a `coffee_types.xml` file that describes different types of coffees and how to prepare them.
+It also includes a rating per coffee.
+A `coffee_types.xsd` file was also part of the exercise, which i used to validate the `coffee_types.xml` file (see commented line there), but the final version is linked to a `coffee_types.xsl` file to display the content in html, with some light styling added.